Facebook Pixel

 Open Your Free Account

-The evening star candlestick pattern is a three-candlestick formation that is usually found at the top of an uptrend.
+The Evening Star candlestick pattern is made of three candles and usually shows up at the top of an uptrend.

 evening-star-pattern-formation